khulnasoft/pr-action/docs/docs/chrome-extension/features.md

 #### Context-aware PR chat

 PR-Action constructs a comprehensive context for each pull request, incorporating the PR description, commit messages, and code changes with extended dynamic context.
 This contextual information, along with additional PR-related data, forms the foundation for an AI-powered chat session.
-The action then leverages this rich context to provide intelligent, tailored responses to user inquiries about the pull request.
+The praction then leverages this rich context to provide intelligent, tailored responses to user inquiries about the pull request.

 <img src="https://khulnasoft.com/images/pr_action/pr_chat_1.png" width="768">
 <img src="https://khulnasoft.com/images/pr_action/pr_chat_2.png" width="768">